vectorgrp/sil-kit-adapters-tap/README.md

 Those instructions assume you use WSL2 (Ubuntu) or a Linux OS for building and running the Linux version of the adapter together with ``bash`` as your interactive shell.
 In case of the Windows version of the adapter ``PowerShell`` is assumed.

-## a) Getting Started with self build Adapters and Demos
+## a) Getting Started with self-built Adapter and Demos
 This section specifies steps you should do if you have just cloned the repository.

 Before any of those topics, please change your current directory to the top-level in the ``sil-kit-adapters-tap``